SoftHu/tos_avg/En/Sasaki.md

 I'm not sure how to express my gratitude...]
 Start -->1727398269268099[<b>Speaker 👉 Sasaki:</b>

-I'm not the best person the chat with…]
+I'm not the best person the chat with...]
 Start -->1727398269269125[<b>Speaker 👉 Sasaki:</b>

-Please... don't make this hard for me…]
+Please... don't make this hard for me...]
 Start -->1727398879386759[<b>Speaker 👉 Sasaki:</b>

 It's so nice, can I really have it?]